jazicorn/recodecamp-web/README.md

 </p>

 <p id="about">
-I additionally created the API for Recodecamp.
-The repository for can be found <a href="https://github.com/jazicorn/recodecamp-api" class="title">here</a>.
+API for Recodecamp can be found <a href="https://github.com/jazicorn/recodecamp-api" class="title">here</a>.
 </p>

 ## Features